eggheads/eggdrop/doc/sphinx_source/mainDocs/twitch.rst

 Twitch web UI functions
 *************************

 Twitch is normally accessed via a web UI, and uses commands prefixed with a . or a / to interact with the channel.
 The Twitch module adds the partyline command ``twcmd`` to replicate those Twitch-specific commands.
-For example, to grant VIP status to a user via Tcl, you would use the command ``.twcmd vip username``. or to restrict chat to subscibers, you would use ``.twcmd subscribers`` (Note: no . or / is needed as a prefix to the Twitch command).
+For example, to grant VIP status to a user via Tcl, you would use the command ``.twcmd vip username``. or to restrict chat to subscribers, you would use ``.twcmd subscribers`` (Note: no . or / is needed as a prefix to the Twitch command).
 In other words, ``.twcmd`` in Tcl is the interface to the standard Twitch set of commands available through the web UI (Also available as a Tcl command).

 **********************
 Twitch IRC limitations